-- (a) The Employer shall supply the Union, within thirty (30) days of signing of this agreement, with a list containing the following information for each member of the bargaining unit:
+- a) The Employer shall supply the Union, within thirty (30) days of signing of this agreement, with a list containing the following information for each member of the bargaining unit:

-- i) Name
+- i.
+Name

-- ii) Address
+- ii.
+Address

-- iii) Date of Hiring
+- iii.
+Date of Hiring

-- iv) Classification
+- iv.
+Classification

-- v) Status (full-time or part-time)
+- v.
+Status (full-time or part-time)

-- vi) Experience rating
+- vi.
+Experience rating

-- vii) Experience anniversary
+- vi) Experience anniversary

-- viii) Salary
+- vii) Salary

-- ix) Merit pay
+- viii) Merit pay

-- (b) Changes to the above information as well as notification as to resignations, retirements, deaths, leaves of absence together with effective dates shall be provided to the Union not later than one (1) month after they occur.
+- b) Changes to the above information as well as notification as to resignations, retirements, deaths, leaves of absence together with effective dates shall be provided to the Union not later than one month after they occur.

-- (c) Union dues from all employees in the bargaining unit covered by this agreement shall be paid by automatic payroll deductions.
+- c) Union dues from all employees in the bargaining unit covered by this agreement shall be paid by automatic payroll deductions.

-- (d) The Employer shall deduct from the regular salary of the covered employees an amount equal to the regular union dues in accordance with a rates schedule furnished by the Union.
-The dues schedule may be amended by the Union with one (1) month notice and the Employer shall adjust payroll deductions accordingly on the payday immediately following the notice period.
+- d) The Employer shall deduct from the regular salary of the covered employees an amount equal to the regular union dues in accordance with a rates schedule furnished by the Union.
+The dues schedule may be amended by the Union with one month notice and the Employer shall adjust payroll deductions accordingly on the pay day immediately following the notice period.

-- (e) The Employer shall remit to the Union, not later than the 15th day of each month, all regular union dues collected during the preceding calendar month.
+- e) The Employer shall remit to the Union, not later than the 15th day of each month, all regular union dues collected during the preceding calendar month.

-- (f) The Employer shall provide the Union with a monthly statement of the amount of dues remitted to the Union for every employee in the bargaining unit.
+f) The Employer shall provide the Union with a monthly statement of the amount of dues remitted to the Union for every employee in the bargaining unit.